Hrčeľ

 Hrčeľ ([ˈɦr̩tʂeʎ]; Gercsely) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1332.

 Geography

 The village lies at an altitude of 135 metres and covers an area of 9.9 km².

 It has a population of about 790 people.

+Population

 Ethnicity

 The village is about 85% Slovak and 15% Gypsy.

 Facilities

 The village has a public library and a football pitch.